simulation-tree/worlds/README.md

 {
     if (type.Name.SequenceEquals("Fruit") && type.Size == sizeof(uint))
     {
-        //change the type to uint
+        //Fruit type not in this project, change to uint return MetadataRegistry.GetType<uint>();
-        return MetadataRegistry.GetType<uint>();
     }
     else